FACTNetwork/chatbot-workshop-may-2021/readme.md

 [See the bot in action online](https://wrap-bot.herokuapp.com/), or download the code and run it on your machine.

-Tto run the bot on your machine, first ensure you have all the software [prerequisites](prerequisites.md).
+To run the bot on your machine, first ensure you have all the software [prerequisites](prerequisites.md).

 You will also need some proficiency with the command line.